S3B4S/generator-essentials/README.md

 <a name="features"/>

 ## Planned features
-- [ ] Let the generator execute `npm init` in the way it's supposed to be.
+- [x] Let the generator execute `npm init` in the way it's supposed to be.
+  - [ ] sNeed to be more strict, some things are allowed in my generator that normally aren't.
 - [ ] Provide options and be able to pass these as flags.
   - [ ] Other preprocessor options beside SCSS.
   - [ ] Include comments in code.
-- [ ] Choose which npm packages you want.
+- [x] Choose which npm packages you want.
 - [x] Let Yeoman generate empty directories

 ## Thanks